NeumaC/NinjaRMM_VBA/README.md

 - For archiving, the date used is retrieved from the log entry with `automation.id = 1000` (the “Close Tickets Trigger”).
 - The subfolder naming convention for the archive is `<Year>/<Month>` (e.g. `"2023/04-April"`).
 - For large mailboxes or advanced workflows, consider a more robust add-in or third-party solution for professional archiving or help-desk integration.

+## Automatic Execution on Email Arrival

+To trigger `RunEmailRule` automatically, you can use an Outlook rule.
+This rule should be placed at the end of the rule sequence so that all other rules are applied first.

+1. Create a new rule for incoming messages (e.g., "When a message is received").
+2. Optionally select further conditions, or leave them empty to capture all messages.
+3. As the action, choose **Run a script** and select `RunEmailRuleScript`.
+4. Move this rule to the very bottom of the list.

+The function `RunEmailRuleScript` checks whether the passed message is still in the Inbox.
+Only then will `ProcessEmail` be called and the email moved to the appropriate ticket folder.